 That, 'little fish get eaten by bigger fish, who get eaten by bigger fish, who get eaten.....,' was a hard learned lesson, but then lessons learned hard, and young, are the lessons learned best.
 Young learned lessons can drive and fuel a lifetime of learning fishing.
 It did mine.
 Can't think of better reason to take a kid fishin'.

-For overseas readers: a kahawai is a saltwater fish, in appearance somewhat similar to a USA sea trout, although it is no relation.
-To make ID worse Australians call the fish "salmon" but it is no relation at all to salmonoids.
+For overseas readers: a Kahawai is a saltwater fish, in appearance somewhat similar to a USA sea trout, although it is no relation.
+To make ID difficult Australians call the fish "salmon" but it is no relation at all to salmonoids.
 It grows to about 3Kg but much bigger specimens have been caught, up to 8Kg in fact.

 How to remove a fishing hook from a human, painlessly and safely